Gjógv

 The surf will crush into the black basalt walls and create a powerful nature experience.
 You might very well feel the pristine ocean in your face on windy days.

-The sea is usually fairly calm the rest of the year.
+While often wild in winter, the sea is usually fairly calm the rest of the year.
 During the summer months and the shoulder season, it is perfectly safe to walk into the sea gorge.

 Puffins in Gjógv